top of page

 b.
 Compound Sentence

 If the sentence Rachel lives in Penang, and Ruby works there too, it is a compound sentence as there are two separate complete thoughts, combined by coordinators or coordinating conjunction.
-Seven coordinators can be remembered by FANBOYS: for, and, nor, but, or, yet, so.
+Two independent clauses can be joined by coordinators, known as FANBOYS: for, and, nor, but, or, yet, and so (Strunk & White, 2000).
 Each segment by itself can make a complete sentence.
 A compound sentence has two or more independent clauses (IC) joined together in three ways:

 c.
 Complex Sentence